 My first time using 3D printing, axial3D were extremely accommodating; very keen to deliver a very tailor made service to what my requirements were and seemed to really care about getting it right for us.
 In terms of working with axial3D, I’ve nothing but the highest praise.

 In terms of using the model to define my practice – I think it gave me a real edge especially for a recent kidney case and for another case in a similar situation, I’d certainly be on the phone (to axial3D) looking for a bit more help.

 Q: In your opinion, what are the benefits of 3D printing in medicine?

 Surgery is 3D and most imaging, (whilst we’ve got reconstructive computer modelling) is still 3D projected onto a 2D screen.
 I think 3D imaging and 3D modelling gives us actual 3D appearances of what our operation is going to be, so my feeling is that 3D models are going to be best defined in pre-operative planning.
 Knowing what you’re going into (surgery wise) before you get into that situation.

-I think as a surgeon, if I could cut out as much variability as much indecisiveness, as much ambiguity – that’s what I want and I think that’s what 3D modelling will be able to give me as a surgeon.
+I think, as a surgeon, if I could cut out as much variability as much indecisiveness, as much ambiguity – that’s what I want and I think that’s what 3D modeling will be able to give me as a surgeon.